 The second part of branding relates to personality and storytelling, meaning the story you tell about yourself, about your work, why they should shoot with you, what makes you special, what makes you better, etc.

 Last point: be consistent.
 There's nothing worse than a brand trying to change who they are, how they talk and what they're interested in every single week.
-The only way for you to really test what you're doing is to be consistent over time and slowly adapting as you start learning.
+The only way for you to test what you're doing is to be consistent over time and slowly adapt as you start learning.
 Take it slow, don't rush into it!

 Curating your portfolio

 As you probably already know, your portfolio is a really important part of your life as a photographer.
-Building a great online portfolio is one of the most important parts in getting more clients, it's where your potential clients will go to learn more about you and your work, it will also heavily influence their decision on whether to hire you or someone else.
+Building a great online portfolio is one of the most important parts of getting more clients, it's where your potential clients will go to learn more about you and your work, and it will also heavily influence their decision on whether to hire you or someone else.